RADIUS Events Logs: How to View and Access Them

 Source: Virtualization How To

 NPS is only suitable as an addition to an existing Windows Server in most environments.
-Its logs may not be as detailed as other RADIUS server logs, sometimes missing accurate reasons for connection failures like when users type in wrong passwords.
+Its logs may not be as detailed as other RADIUS server logs; sometimes they are missing accurate reasons for connection failures, like when users type in wrong passwords.

 FreeRADIUS Logs